 You can learn a lot about travelers, and what they like and dislike, usually through surveys, observation or other types of studies.
 Other times, you can learn all you need simply by asking a question on a large forum that has a lot of people on it.
-That’s exactly what a user named “goneisthelight” did on Reddit not long ago.
+That’s exactly what a user named “goneisthelight” did on Reddit.
 He asked:

 What do you hate most about airline travel?

 Here are some of the 200+ responses he got in less than 24 hours…